 - lack of access to information

-- difficulty in finding a suitable laboratory.
+- finding a suitable laboratory.

 For this reason, we consider it necessary and efficient to set up one or more laboratories in different countries, that